-This focused selection of 30 recent works from across the United States and Europe—the first solo museum exhibition of Abts’s paintings in the US in 10 years—highlights formal connections that speak to the complexities of the artist’s process.
+This focused selection of more than 30 recent works from across the United States and Europe—the first solo museum exhibition of the artist’s paintings in the US in 10 years—highlights formal connections that speak to the complexities of the artist’s process.
 A catalogue, designed by Mevis & van Deursen, in close collaboration with the artist, accompanies the exhibition.

 Major support is generously provided by The Andy Warhol Foundation for the Visual Arts and Shawn M. Donnelley and Christopher M. Kelly.

 Additional funding is contributed by the Alfred L. McDougal and Nancy Lauter McDougal Fund for Contemporary Art, the Pritzker Traubert Foundation, Desiree and Olivier Berggruen, and an anonymous donor.